tomayac/own-window/README.md

 ## Usage

-Embed your demo in your markdown element as usual.
+Embed your demo in your markdown document as usual.

 ```markdown
 Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor